Korachof/TrashQuest/README.md

 - Enables only essential services: Authentication, Identity Toolkit, and Token Service
 - Is designed strictly for development use—no production credentials are stored or exposed

+## ⚙️ Firebase Setup (Coming Soon)

+Further integration with Firebase is planned, including Auth flows and backend services.

+Setup instructions and contributor guidelines will be added once the implementation is finalized.

 ### Authentication Flow

 TrashQuest uses separate pages for login and signup: